Australian Missing Persons Register

 This is a solo and volunteer-maintained website.

 I will NEVER publish anything that compromises an ongoing police investigation.
 If requested by a police department not to publish certain information, I will always abide by that.
 My aim with this site is not entertainment, it is location of the missing.
-If you are a law enforcement official and you see something on the website that you feel may compromise an investigation then please contact me immediately and I will remove it.
+If you are a law enforcement officer and you see something on the website that you feel may compromise an investigation then please contact me immediately and I will remove it.